Grass Carp

 Frequently Asked Questions

-The easiest way to tell them apart is the mouth: Grass Carp have no barbels (whiskers), while Common Carp have two pairs.
-Additionally, Grass Carp have a more elongated, torpedo-shaped body compared to the deeper, 'hunchbacked' profile of the Common Carp.
+The easiest way to tell them apart is to look for 'whiskers' (barbels); Common Carp have them at the corners of their mouths, while Grass Carp do not.
+Additionally, Grass Carp have a more slender, torpedo-shaped body compared to the deep-bodied, hunched appearance of a Common Carp.

 Record Grass Carp at your habitat